-On 30 September 2021, after days of detention at unknown detention facilities, the two members of parliament were summoned to the Chief Magistrate's Court in Masaka and read additional charges.
+On 30 September 2021, the two members of parliament were summoned to the Chief Magistrate's Court in Masaka and read additional charges.
 According to the complainant, they appeared frail and informed the court that they had been brutally tortured through physical beatings while in detention.
-On the occasions the members of parliament re-appeared in court to hear their cases, they showed physical, festering wounds and complained of torture and humiliation while in detention.
-The complainant also states that the members of parliament informed the presiding judge that they had been prevented from receiving medical attention by a doctor of their choice and that they had been banned from receiving any visitors, including family members, while in prison.
+On the occasions the members of parliament re-appeared in court to hear their cases, they showed